 East Moline, Illinois

-Friends are invited to share a story about Lucy or light a candle in her memory at www.TrimbleFuneralHomes.com.
+Leroy?s family invites friends to share stories and condolences and light a candle in his memory at www.TrimbleFuneralHomes.com.